hendr1km/dropout/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dropout is to ...
+The goal of dropout is to offer tools for dropout analyis when working with survey data

 ## Installation